alexyakunin/BoardGames/README.md

 **Note:** this repository wasn't updated for a while, so it uses an outdated version of Fusion (v1.3.x, while the current one is v3.7.x).
 Nevertheless conceptually it's still a good example you can play with to learn Fusion.
-The API has changed, but concepts are all the same.
+The APIs change, but concepts stay the same :)

 <img src="https://img.shields.io/badge/-Live!-green" valign="middle"> Live version of this app: https://boardgames.alexyakunin.com/